UCL/research-computing-with-cpp/03libraries/sec01Libraries.md

     * But if you do, understand what that means.

-### Developer Community
+### Developer Community - 1

 * Code that is not developed, rots.
     * When was the last commit?
     * How often are there commits?
+    * Is the code on an open version control tool like GitHub?

+### Developer Community - 2

 * Can you find the lead contributor on the internet?
     * Do they respond when approached?
 * Are there contributors other than the lead contributor?

-* Is the code on an open version control tool like GitHub?
+### Developer Community - 3

 * Are there many unit tests, do they run, do they pass?
 * Does the library depend on other libraries?
 * Are the build tools common?